mattsmi/RCLiturgicalCalendar/RomanREADME.md

 *Using CLIPS v.
 6.24.*

 The CLIPS function `(string-to-field)` does not appear to be present in all versions of CLIPS tested.
-In order to convert strings to integers, a utility function `(string-to-integer)` has been written and found in the file `RomanFuncs03.clp`.
+In order to convert strings to integers, a utility function `(string-to-integer)` has been developed; it can found in the file `RomanFuncs03.clp`.

 This substitution of the function `(string-to-field)` has allowed these CLIPS files to work with Tcl CLIPS package \(v.
 1.0\) and the PyCLIPS package, which works on Python 2.7.6, but not Python 3.